zeus-ctrl/git-bats-demo/README.md

 To help structure the work, we've taken the set of goals in the previous section and implemented them as specific tests in a `bats` test file.
-Initially all the `bats` tests will fail because you haven't even started on the task yet, but help guide you to a solution.
+Initially all the `bats` tests will fail because you haven't even started on the task yet, but they can be valuable in helping guide you to a solution.
 If at each point you run the tests and then focus on how to make the _next_ failing test pass, they should lead you in a fairly direct way to the solution.